apex/up/docs/04-configuration.md

 }
 ```

-Lambda timeout is implied from the [Reverse Proxy](#configuration.reverse_proxy) `timeout` setting.

-Lambda `memory` also scales the CPU, if your app is slow, or for cases such as larger Node applications with many `require()`s you may need to increase this value.
+The Lambda `memory` setting also scales the CPU, if your app is slow, or for cases such as larger Node applications with many `require()`s you may need to increase this value.
 View the [Lambda Pricing](https://aws.amazon.com/lambda/pricing/) page for more information regarding the `memory` setting.

+When a VPC is used make sure to use private subnets only, and ensure that you have a NAT for internet access, which will be required to access most AWS APIs.

 Note: Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!